miker704/Strife/patches2.md

     - Added styles for welcome message for group chat dm Servers.
     - Added a Welcome Message for group chat dms.jsx
     - Added a Welcome Message for group chat dms container.js
+    - Added a Welcome Message for group chat dms.

 ## Backend Changes